-Hospice of the Piedmont’s Center for Children was pleased to be able to be back in person to host an all-day camp this past April at Triple-C Camp in Charlottesville.
+Hospice of the Piedmont’s Kids’ Grief and Healing program was pleased to be back in person to host an all-day camp this past April at Triple-C Camp in Charlottesville.
+The camp’s goal is to help grieving youth learn to express themselves, share their emotions, and support them so they feel that they are not alone in experiencing grief.
 Nearly 30 children attended the camp from across our service area.
-The goal of the camp is to help grieving children learn to express themselves, share their emotions, and to support them so they feel that they are not alone in experiencing grief.

-“The most rewarding thing about camp is watching the children develop quick friendships and transform over the course of the day,” noted Kacie Karafa, Journeys Art Therapist.
-“Spending a day remembering, identifying and expressing feelings, and meeting others who are going through similar experiences allow children the opportunity to process their feelings and see that they really are not alone.
+“The most rewarding thing about camp is watching the children develop quick friendships and transform over the day,” noted Kacie Karafa, Journeys Art Therapist.
+“Spending a day remembering, identifying, and expressing feelings, and meeting others going through similar experiences allow children to process their feelings and see that they really are not alone.
 Providing group support with various types of therapeutic self-expressive activities is extremely helpful in the grieving process.”

 All of this is possible thanks to the generous support of our friends and benefactors.
-Hospice of the Piedmont is especially grateful to The Joseph and Robert Cornell Memorial Foundation and The Charles Fund for their extraordinary support of these important programs.
+Hospice of the Piedmont is incredibly grateful to The Joseph and Robert Cornell Memorial Foundation and The Charles Fund for their extraordinary support of these critical programs.